keruiduo/SupplMat_JASA_2024/README.md

 This folder contains supplementary materials for the following publication:
 Maia Ponsonnet, Christophe Coupe, François Pellegrino, Garcia Arasco Aitana, and Katarzyna Pisanski (2024).
 Vowel signatures in emotional interjections and nonlinguistic vocalizations expressing pain, disgust, and joy across languages.
 Journal of the Acoustic Society of America.
 DOI: 10.1121/10.0032454

+The 'code' files are as follows:

+1.

-The files contain the following information:
+The 'data' files contain the following information:

 1. dataset(final).ASJP.intj.csv --> Data on collected interjections, with in the columns from left to right and for each interjection:
-   - World region (REGION)
+   - World region where the language is spoken (REGION)
    - Language name (LANGUAGE)
    - Glottocode of the language (GLOTTOCODE)
    - Emotion expressed by the interjection - PAIN, DISGUST or ANGER (EMOTION)